Kingston Post-Divorce Modifications Lawyer

 - A parent’s work schedule no longer accommodates the visitation arrangement

 - One parent is interfering with a child’s relationship with the other parent

 - Drinking, drug use, deteriorating physical or mental condition, or other safety issues regarding the child

 - A parent is convicted of a crime

 Trying to accommodate—or being forced to accommodate—an impractical custody or support order is detrimental for parents and children alike.
 A modification is likely the answer in these types of situations.

 Relocation may be the most common and the most difficult situation requiring a modification of child custody and visitation orders.
 In addition to being emotionally complex, a parent’s relocation can become legally complex if the laws of more than one state are involved in a case.
 We can help you achieve a favorable visitation arrangement despite these complications.

 If your ex-spouse has remarried, or his or her income has risen substantially, you may qualify for a reduction or end to spousal support payments.
 Similarly, if an ex-spouse has been paying support and now earns more money, you may be eligible for an increase in spousal support.
 We can help you maintain the fairness of your spousal support arrangement when financial circumstances change.

 Contact Us about Custody & Support Modifications

 If you need to change a child custody, visitation, or support order, please contact Rusk, Wadlin, Heppner & Martuscello, LLP to schedule a consultation.
-With offices in Kingston and Marlboro, we represent clients throughout the Hudson Valley.
+With offices in Kingston and Marlboro, our Kingston post-divorce modifications lawyers represent clients throughout the Hudson Valley.